turingschool/mod-0-curriculum/session1/orientation.md

  * If you don’t pass on your second try you will be asked to reapply to Turing in 6 months.

 **Technical Ready**
- * Your work and assessment have met the expectations of mod 0
+ * Your work and assessment have met the expectations of Mod 0
  * *Next step:* Submit your Program-Specific Mod 1 Pre-work

 If your Mod 1 Pre-work meets expectations, you'll be **Turing Ready**